 - Eruption does not present a threat to life

-- Risk to infrastructure is being monitored and a nearby town had already been evacuated
+- Damage to infrastructure in the area is being monitored and nearby town had already been evacuated

-- No disruptions to international or local aviation
+- No disruption to international or domestic flights

-Monday, at 22:17, a volcanic eruption began northeast of the town of Grindavík on the Reykjanes peninsula.
-This is the fourth eruption since 2021 in the area, and the largest so far with an initial fissure opening of 4 km.
+On Sunday 14 January, at 07:57, a further volcanic eruption began north of the town of Grindavík on the Reykjanes peninsula.
+This is the second eruption in the area since December 2023 and the fifth in the peninsula since 2021.

-The nearby town of Grindavík was already evacuated on Friday 10 November as a precaution after several days of seismic activity.
-The eruption is not expected to impact additional populated areas.
-The risk to nearby energy infrastructure is currently being assessed.
+The town of Grindavík had already been evacuated as a precaution.
+The eruption has no wider impact and is not expected to impact additional populated areas.

 There are no disruptions to flights to and from Iceland and international flight corridors remain open.